u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Tie faculty tenure to publications, impact, and prestige (with the help of publishers, ranking agencies, and more)
 - Work with citation indices and publishers to improve the "brand value" of the university to attract new faculty that might bring more grant revenue

-Indeed this is all-too familiar for most scientists, and this became the de-facto system everyone participates in.

 And so, journals and publishers, while serving an important, core need, have gradually morphed the system with universities and federal funding into something with a number of issues:

 - The creation of silos of information that are not interoperable between research groups